Sidd1141/Ansiblefacts/README.md

 To gather facts about a remote host, you simply need to run an Ansible task that collects them.
 Ansible provides a built-in setup module that retrieves a wide range of facts about the target host.

-code/playbook

----
-- name: Gather Facts

- hosts: web_servers

- gather_facts: yes

- tasks:

-   - name: Show Facts

-     debug:

-        var: ansible_facts

-In this playbook, the setup module is implicitly called when gather_facts is set to yes.
+In this setup  playbook, the setup module is implicitly called when gather_facts is set to yes.
 The debug task then prints out all of the gathered facts using the ansible_facts variable.

 Conclusion